ebu/content-manager/io.ebu.eis.contentmanager/README.md

 ### Configuration

-The software comes with a default configuration `io.ebu.eis.contentmanager.exe.config.sample`.
+The software comes with a default configuration `io.ebu.eis.contentmanager.exe.sample.config`.
 Copy this file and remove the `.sample`.

 #### Input Configuration